Tuesday, 4 August 2015

 An introduction

-This is a blog of many blogs I probably should have written many months ago when I was first inspired, but I have left it until recently as I dithered over the last week as to how to start writing.
+This is a blog of many blogs I should have written many months ago when I was first inspired, but I have left it until recently as I dithered over the last week on how to start writing.

 Dr Atul Gawande gave four lectures for the Reith Lectures in 2014 on The Future of Medicine, the enlightening and interesting things he touched upon about medical practice and personal experiences with medicine and patients made for repeated times of listening in again.

 The first lecture was titled, Why Do Doctors Fail?
-[PDF Transcript] and whilst there is much to talk about in this lecture, I will first concentrate on some answers he gave when he was being introduced to the audience.
+[PDF Transcript], there is much to discuss in this lecture, but I will first concentrate on some answers he gave when he was introduced to the audience.

-I will eventually cover the topical issues in further blogs and it goes without saying that every doctor and in fact, ever patient or even prospective patient should take the time to read or listen to these lectures.
+I will eventually cover the topical issues in further blogs, every doctor and in fact, patients or prospective patients should take the time to read or listen to these lectures.

 Some background

-Sue Lawley, the moderator of the first lecture that took place at the John F. Kennedy Presidential Library and Museum in Boston, having surmised that worked for Clinton and went to Washington asked why surgery eventually won over politics.
+Sue Lawley, the moderator of the first lecture at the John F. Kennedy Presidential Library and Museum in Boston, having surmised that he had worked for Clinton and gone to Washington, asked why surgery eventually won over politics.

 Career independence

-The answer Atul Gawande gave and subsequent responses in the discussion that ensued before the lecture began showed a great sense of self-awareness and purpose in the esteemed doctor.
+Atul Gawande answering many questions in the discussion before the lecture began showed a great sense of self-awareness and purpose.

 I wanted to be less dependent on the fortunes of others in making my own career; I wanted to be able to develop and voice my own ideas.
 And then there was this desire to have some skill besides just being at the abstract level of policy and work at that level.
 So I returned to medical school instead of taking up the offer to work on welfare reform.

-He went on to say about surgery, “I loved the sense of skill.
+About surgery, he said, “I loved the sense of skill.
 And it reminded me of politics in some way – that the really good surgeons had to be like really good politicians in being willing to take chances, deal with risk, know that your knowledge and your skills are uncertain.

 Daring to chart an uncertain course

-I wanted to be less dependent on the fortunes of others in making my own career …” This is a profound sense of independence that is incumbent on people at the beginning of their careers to comprehend.
-There is a need to understand and appreciate where your career is going, how it is developing and who it might be dependent on.
+I wanted to be less dependent on the fortunes of others in making my own career …” This profound sense of independence is incumbent on people at the beginning of their careers to comprehend.
+You need to understand and appreciate where your career is going, how it develops and who it might depend on.

-The fact is, many for their skills and ability find themselves in positions of privilege and opportunity that they somewhat forget that situations and circumstances might be ephemeral.
+Many for their skills and ability find themselves in positions of privilege and opportunity that they somewhat forget that situations and circumstances might be ephemeral or transient, they get comfortable.

-I remember a younger friend who at 29 was about to be made a partner in a global consulting firm, that probably was the ambition of the majority, the pinnacle of achievement for others at which their life’s achievements would have been fulfilled.
-My friend thought at that age, that kind of position with its opportunities will create a limiting perspective on his broader career, so he left the firm and embarked on an exciting middle-management career in a number of global firms.
+I remember a younger friend who at 29 was about to be made a partner in a global consulting firm, probably the ambition of a majority, it represents the pinnacle of achievement for some, a fulfilment reckoning of accomplishment and achievement.
+My friend thought at that age, that becoming a partner with its opportunities would create a limiting perspective on his broader career, so he left the firm and embarked on an exciting middle-management career at other global firms.

 With politics, nothing is certain either

-With politics, there is even less certainty, you position is as the pleasure of the chief and you can be dismissed on a whim.
-When your principal finishes their tenure you will probably be out of work at the same time.
-The prompt recognition of this can be the saviour towards a more fulfilling career.
+With politics, there is even less certainty, your position is at the pleasure of the chief or patron, and you can be dismissed on a whim.
+When your principal ends their tenure you will likely be out of work too.
+Recognising this tenuous relationship can be the saviour towards a more fulfilling career.

-I began my foray into self-employment and consultancy in Nigeria after a year of being fully employed wading into the uncertainty of the market, but assured by the certainty of my skills and knowledge that I could not only dictate my terms, but also reap huge rewards for choosing to be different.
+I began my foray into self-employment and consultancy in Nigeria after a year of being fully employed and wading into the uncertainty of the market but assured by the certainty of my skills and knowledge that I could not only dictate my terms but also reap huge rewards for choosing to be different.

 This has served me well since July 1995 when I first went contracting in the UK, but for a 2-year stint of full employment in the Netherlands and when I had cancer through treatment and recuperation.